 Is Hung Hing Printing Group Limited Growing?

-Over the last three years Hung Hing Printing Group Limited has grown its earnings per share (EPS) by an average of 71% per year (using a line of best fit).
-It achieved revenue growth of 4.5% over the last year.
+On average over the last three years, Hung Hing Printing Group Limited has grown earnings per share (EPS) by 16% each year (using a line of best fit).
+Its revenue is up 1.4% over last year.

-This shows that the company has improved itself over the last few years.
-Good news for shareholders.
+This demonstrates that the company has been improving recently.
+A good result.
 It's also good to see modest revenue growth, suggesting the underlying business is healthy.
-Although we don't have analyst forecasts, you might want to assess this data-rich visualization of earnings, revenue and cash flow.
+We don't have analyst forecasts, but shareholders might want to examine this detailed historical graph of earnings, revenue and cash flow.

 Has Hung Hing Printing Group Limited Been A Good Investment?

-We examined the amount Hung Hing Printing Group Limited pays its CEO, and compared it to the amount paid by similar sized companies.
+We compared total CEO remuneration at Hung Hing Printing Group Limited with the amount paid at companies with a similar market capitalization.
 As discussed above, we discovered that the company pays more than the median of that group.